 nycgeo package contains spatial data files for various geographic and administrative boundaries in New York City as well as tools for working with NYC spatial data.
 Data is in the

-sf (simple features) format and includes boundaries for boroughs (counties), public use microdata areas (PUMAs), community districts (CDs), neighborhood tabulation areas (NTAs), census tracts, and census blocks.
-In the future, more boundaries will be added, such as city council districts, school districts, and police precincts.
+sf (simple features) format and includes boundaries for boroughs (counties), public use microdata areas (PUMAs), community districts (CDs), neighborhood tabulation areas (NTAs), census tracts, census blocks, city council districts, school districts, and police precincts.

 Additionally, selected demographic, social, and economic estimates from the U.S. Census Bureau American Community Survey can be added to the geographic boundaries in